 It’s a story of economic failure, corporate consolidation, human pathos, and a struggle to find health care.
 It’s one of the quasi-legal billing practices and regular everyday people trying to do the right thing.
 This is not a TV soap opera, it’s real life, and it’s the story of the closing of rural hospitals across the United States.
 The closure of even one rural hospital causes hardship.
 There have been hundreds.

 These small hospitals with 10 to 25 beds are often the economic center and communal heart of rural towns.
-When they close they leave crevices of socio-economic hardship and gaping holes where there used to be access to healthcare.
+When they close, they leave crevices of socio-economic hardship and gaping holes where there used to be access to healthcare.
 Tragically, the rate of rural hospital closures seems to be gaining speed.
-Despite the fact that fault lines in the U.S. healthcare system are largely to blame for the closures, they place even more pressure back on the system.
+Although fault lines in the U.S. healthcare system are largely to blame for the closures, they place even more pressure back on the system.
 Telemedicine can jump in as a very effective solution to the growing problem of rural hospital closures and is doing so in many locales across the country.

 Rural hospital closures, long-term pain